Footage from this movie is used.

 In the bank scene when they are taken into the office, the bank lady asks if they have a "27B stroke 6".
 This is the form that Sam Lowry asks the plumbers at Central Services for when they turn up in his apartment in Brazil.

-the missing "casefile form" in the episode has the same name as the infamous "Form 27B/6" that plunges Sam Lowry into a beaurocratic nightmare in the film.
+The missing "casefile form" in the episode has the same name as the infamous "Form 27B/6" that plunges Sam Lowry into a beaurocratic nightmare in the film.
 The use in "Brazil" is in turn an in-joke, as it is the number and floor of the address at which George Orwell lived when he was writing "1984".

 Just before Sam Lowry says "Here's looking at you" to his boss, Humphrey Bogart's character in Casablanca can be heard saying that same, famous line "Here's looking at you, kid".
 Thus, the film is heard in the background, but actually never seen on screen.

 Features a clip from the movie.

 Clip of police storming into a home is used.

 clip used to illustrate how hard US Congress works

 Critic points out a scene that's an homage to this movie instead of a rip-off